AGING AND LONG-TERM SUPPORT ADMINISTRATION

 Hospice Care and Respite Care

 Hospice care involves a team of professionals and volunteers who provide medical, psychological, and spiritual care to a dying person and his or her family.
-Hospice care is normally provided in the person’s home but is also available in other care settings, including a hospital.
+Hospice care is normally provided in the person's home but is also available in other care settings, including a hospital.
 Hospice staff are available 24 hours a day to help care for the dying person, ensure he or she is comfortable and free from pain, and provide counseling and support for the person and his or her family.
-Learn more from the Hospice Association of America’s publication All About Hospice: A Consumer's Guide.
+Learn more from the Hospice Association of America's library of publications about hospice care.

-Learn more about caring for someone close to you who is dying in The National Institute on Aging’s booklet End of Life: Helping with Comfort and Care (PDF).
+Learn more about caring for someone close to you who is dying in The National Institute on Aging’s booklet End of Life: Helping with Comfort and Care.

 Respite care is when another person or facility temporarily takes care of a frail adult so the person caring for them at home can have a break.
 Respite care can be arranged through the Family Caregiver Support Program (FCSP), home health agencies, adult family homes, Assisted Living Facilities, adult day health or adult day care, nursing facilities, or family, friends, and volunteers.